 Active Comparator: Arm B - Radiotherapy + TMZ followed by TMZ

-To determine whether patients who receive radiotherapy with concomitant temozolomide (TMZ) followed by adjuvant temozolomide (RT + TMZ --> TMZ) have a marginally better progression free survival (PFS) than patients who receive radiotherapy followed by PCV chemotherapy (RT --> PCV).
+The primary goal is to determine whether patients who receive radiotherapy with concomitant temozolomide (TMZ) followed by adjuvant temozolomide (RT + TMZ --> TMZ) (Arm B) have a marginally better progression free survival (PFS) as compared with patients who receive radiotherapy followed by PCV chemotherapy (RT --> PCV)(Arm A).

-- Survival Difference - Determine whether there is a difference in survival based on translocation status and MGMT promoter hypermethylation status.
+- Correlation between exploratory biomarkers and survival - To determine whether there is a difference in survival based on t(1;19)(q10, p10) translocation status and MGMT promoter hypermethylation status.

-- Descriptive Comparisons of Additional Secondary Endpoints - Perform descriptive comparisons of additional secondary outcome endpoints, including overall survival, objective tumor response, prognostic factor analysis and quality of life.
+- Descriptive Comparisons of Additional Secondary Endpoints - To perform descriptive comparisons of additional secondary outcome endpoints, including overall survival, objective tumor response, prognostic factor analysis and quality of life.

-- Toxicity - Determine the toxicity of the treatment in each arm and perform descriptive comparisons.
+- Toxicity - To determine the toxicity of the treatment in each arm and perform descriptive comparisons.

-- Neurocognitive and Quality of Life (QOL) Effects - Determine the neurocognitive and QOL effects in patients treated on this protocol and correlate these results with outcome endpoints
+- Neurocognitive and Quality of Life (QOL) Effects - To determine the neurocognitive and QOL effects in patients treated on this protocol and correlate these results with outcome endpoints.

-- Banking of Biospecimens To bank blood products (i.e., plasma, DNA and buffy coat), tumor tissue and MRI/CT images for future scientific investigations
+- Banking of Biospecimens and Neuroimaging Studies - To store blood products (i.e., plasma, DNA and buffy coat), tumor tissue and MRI/CT images for future scientific investigations.

 Please refer to this study by its ClinicalTrials.gov identifier: NCT00887146